ioncoincore/ion-v4/doc/build-unix.md

     	scanelf -e ./iond

     The output should contain:

      TYPE
     ET_DYN

-* _Non-executable Stack_: If the stack is executable then trivial stack based buffer overflow exploits are possible if vulnerable buffers are found.
-By default, ion should be built with a non-executable stack but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.
+* _Non-executable Stack_: If the stack is executable then trivial stack-based buffer overflow exploits are possible if vulnerable buffers are found.
+By default, ION Core should be built with a non-executable stack but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.